Year 5 Newsletter Spring Term

-Hello welcome to the summer term newsletter.
-For this term, this will give you an idea of some of these things we will be learning about in class.
-It is anticipated that this will be a busy and productive term.
+Hello and welcome back to the spring term!
+This newsletter gives you an idea of some of these things we will be focusing on in class.
+This is sure to be a busy and productive term.
 I would be very grateful if you could support your child with daily reading and homework tasks to ensure they make the most of their education.
-If you have any additional resources to aid the teaching of any of our topics, then please feel free to come and see any year five staff.
-It is usually best to catch any of the staff at the end of the day as the mornings are very busy!
+If you have any additional resources to aid the teaching of any of our topics, then please feel free to come and see me.
+It is usually best to catch me at the end of the day, as the mornings are very busy!

 |Subject||Half Term 1||Half Term 2|